astronomer/airflow-guides/guides/logging.md

 Afterwards don't forget to restart your Airflow environment and run any task to verify that the task logs are copied to your S3 bucket.

-## Example Advanced configuration: Add a multiple handlers to the same logger
+## Advanced Configuration Example: Add Multiple Handlers to the Same Logger

-For full control over the logging configuration including adding several handlers to the same logger for example with different formatters or filters or to different destinations; or to add your own custom handler you will need to create and modify a `log_config.py` file.
+For full control over the logging configuration you will need to create and modify a `log_config.py` file.
+This is relevant for use cases such as adding several handlers to the same logger with different formatters, filters, or destinations, or to add your own custom handler.

-The following example adds a second S3 Bucket for logs to be sent to with a different file structure.
+The following example adds a second remote logging S3 bucket to receive logs with a different file structure.

-After completing step 1 and 2 from the example above add the following commands to your Dockerfile:
+First, complete Steps 1 and 2 from the section above to configure your Airflow environment for S3 remote logging.
+Then, add the following commands to your Dockerfile:

 ```dockerfile
 #### Remote logging to S3